Nuraghe Arrubiu

-The structure was built during the fifteenth century BC; the main tower originally reached a height of between 25 and 30 metres, making it one of the tallest structures in Bronze Age Europe.
+The settlement was built during the 15th century BC; the main tower originally reached a height of between 25 and 30 metres, making it one of the tallest structures in Bronze Age Europe.
 The main structure, which is made up of five towers, is protected by two secondary walls, making a total of 21 towers.
-The area covered by the complex is ca. 3000 square metres.
+The area covered by the complex is around 3,000 square metres.

 The nuraghe was also provided with a complex drainage system that provided the cistern with water.